 I. Major Program Requirements

-Eighteen (18) upper-division Spanish credits from the following courses in residence at Carroll:
+Eighteen (18) upper-division Spanish credits from the following courses:

-and any one of the following four classes:
+and any one of the following five classes:

 II.
 Other Program Requirements